JS55CT/WME-GeoFile/README.md

 4. **Layer Management**:
    - Added options to clear imported layer individually.
+   - Added layers to WME Geometries section in the WME Map Layers sidebar to allow for hiding/showing of each layer individually.
    - Added local storage compression for efficient data storage of imported layers.

 5. **Improved File Handling**: